 [ES] Does Sungage offer any specialized financing for those taking installing energy storage or re-roofing?

 [SF] Yes, Sungage offers the ability to finance roofs and batteries within our Solar Loan.
 Plus, since batteries charged by solar are eligible for the Federal ITC, we can include that in our calculation of the customer’s Zero Interest Portion (ZIP), helping to keep their monthly payment low.
 In addition to that, our Zero Interest Portion can incorporate many of the local and state-level incentives that we see around the country.
-For example, in New York, Illinois or South Carolina we can include the value of a customer’s state tax credit in our ZIP loan, lowering both the monthly payment and lifetime ownership costs.
+For example, in Arizona, New York, Illinois, South Carolina or Utah we can include the value of a customer’s state tax credit in our ZIP loan, lowering both the monthly payment and lifetime ownership costs.

 [ES] During the solar installation process, when does Sungage require payments?